 8. Practical SLA Must-Have Exclusions

 Provide a list of exclusions in which time is not enforced against the SLA measurement, such as scheduled and emergency maintenance, and equipment re-boots and backups.
-Also include in the SLA provisions for failure of a third party that the provider has no control over.
+Also, include in the SLA provisions for the failure of a third party that the provider has no control over.